Canon 800D vs Panasonic G9

-The Canon EOS 800D (called Canon T7i in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in February 2017 and November 2017.
+The Canon EOS 800D (called Canon T7i in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2017.
 The 800D is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (800D) and a Four Thirds (G9) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 800D vs Panasonic G9

-An illustration of the physical size and weight of the Canon 800D and the Panasonic G9 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 800D and the Panasonic G9 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is somewhat larger (1 percent) than the Canon 800D.
 Moreover, the G9 is markedly heavier (24 percent) than the 800D.
 It is noteworthy in this context that the G9 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.